-Suspecting LAL-D is crucial to guarantee a timely diagnosis, adequate patient management and disease monitoring.
-Therefore, raising awareness among clinicians and patients about the signs of the disease in specific clinical scenarios is fundamental to prevent the underdiagnosis of LAL-D and establish its early differential diagnosis.
+Suspecting LAL-D is crucial to guarantee a timely diagnosis, adequate patient management, and disease monitoring.
+Therefore, raising awareness among clinicians and patients about the signs of the disease in specific clinical scenarios is fundamental to preventing the underdiagnosis of LAL-D and establishing its early differential diagnosis.

 The Critical Role of Patient Education

 Patient education is vital for several reasons.
 First, and perhaps foremost, taking into account that LAL-D is an autosomal recessive genetic disorder, it highlights the importance of genetic testing and counseling to identify carriers, diagnose patients, and establish a family pedigree.4,5

 Second, patient education can help families recognize the signs and symptoms of the disease and seek medical attention sooner, providing the ground for a timely diagnosis and proper treatment.
 This is especially relevant in LAL-D as clinical manifestations may vary widely between patients.2,3 Although a cure for LAL-D is still lacking, an early treatment initiation is essential to help prevent and/or manage disease complications.

 Third, patient education promotes patients’ understanding of their condition and available treatment options, nurturing their relationship with healthcare providers and caregivers, stimulating their confidence and reducing anxiety, fear, and stigma.

 Last, but not least, patient education can also play an important role not only in raising awareness about the disease among families, friends, and society at large but also in disclosing available patient resources, such as support systems, networks, and programs that help patients navigate various aspects of living with LAL-D.